 How much are Americans spending this holiday season?

 Gifts.
 Decorations.
 Travel.
 There are many fun things to spend money on this time of year.
 But just how much are Americans spending this holiday season?
-Let’s look at how much the average American is spending.
+Let’s unwrap this year's trends.

-According to the National Retail Federation (NRF), the average holiday season spending per person was around $875 in 2023 and is expected to grow to $902 in 2024.
-This increase follows the trend of consumers planning to spend more on gifts for their families.
+According to the National Retail Federation (NRF), the average holiday season spending per person was around $902 in 2024 and is expected to fall just 1.3% to around $890 in 2025.
+This amount is the second-highest in the NRF survey’s 23-year history after last year’s record amount.

 Online shopping continues to be a popular choice for consumers during the holiday shopping season.
-57% of people say they plan to make their holiday purchases online, and 46% of people say they plan to shop at department stores.
+55% of people say they plan to make their holiday purchases digitally, and 44% of people say they plan to shop at department stores.

 (In case you’re wondering what the holiday shopping season includes, it covers all of November and December, including four major holidays: Thanksgiving, Christmas, Hanukkah and Kwanzaa.)